AI in College Admissions Research: 4 Major Studies

 Paper 2 also has a methodological caveat the authors call out themselves: the difference-in-differences analysis fails its parallel-trends assumption in 2022.
 The authors explicitly describe their findings as "descriptive rather than causal."
 We do not write "ChatGPT caused the SES gap to widen."
 Confounds include the pandemic test-optional shift and the 2023 SFFA v.
 Harvard ruling that ended race-conscious admissions — both of which independently changed admit dynamics in the same window.

 Finally: every paper is built on 2024-or-earlier data, mostly GPT-4o and Claude 3.5 Sonnet.
-Frontier models in 2026 produce noticeably different prose.
-Detection F1 numbers, lexical fingerprints, and reader-perception costs may all shift as the models do.
+Frontier models in 2026 produce noticeably different prose, and the numbers above may shift as the models do.

 What we still don't know